ranamagdi/Web-server/README.md

 # Web Server
-create Web-server by using java language and test the web server with successful page( 200 )and with error page( 404 )
+create Web-server by using java language and test the web server with html successful page( 200 )and with html error page( 404 )